pascalgrimaud/generator-jhipster-docker/README.md

 # Introduction

 This is a [JHipster](http://www.jhipster.tech/) module, that is meant to be used in a JHipster application.
-This module is used to :
+This module is used to generate a:

-- Generate a Dockerfile for Automated build at [Docker Hub](https://hub.docker.com/)
+- Dockerfile for Automated build at [Docker Hub](https://hub.docker.com/)
-- Generate a Docker Compose file for using a Local SMTP Server [MailDev](https://github.com/djfarrelly/MailDev/)
+- Docker Compose file for using a Local SMTP Server with [MailDev](https://github.com/djfarrelly/MailDev/)

 # Table of contents